Hire a Dedicated Java Development Team

 When a dedicated Java team makes sense

-Situations where a managed squad beats adding Java developers one by one.
+Situations where a managed squad solves better than adding Java developers one by one.

 Spring monolith with slow releases and rising incident load